ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 Current limitation:

-- the first `reactor_kineq` demo does not yet converge robustly with `QRSlv` as a standalone regression
+- the first `reactor_kineq` formulation using the compact `rate_fwd * (1 - Q/K)` form did not converge robustly with `QRSlv`
-- this is now understood as an initialization / scaling problem, not a missing architectural piece
+- the forward-minus-reverse reformulation does converge for the first single-phase reversible-CSTR case

+Important implementation note:

+- `rate[r]` and `production[i]` must be allowed to go negative; using the default nonnegative `conc_rate` bounds causes false solve failures

 Current best initialization path:

 - solve the matching `reactor_kinetic` case first
 - copy the solved stream / holdup state into `reactor_kineq`
-- then attempt the `reactor_kineq` solve on that initialized state
+- then solve `reactor_kineq` from that initialized state

-This continuation path is now implemented in the comparison harness and should remain the preferred bring-up route until `reactor_kineq` has a robust standalone initialization method.
+This continuation path is now implemented as a regression harness and serves as the cleanest verification that `reactor_kineq` reproduces the reversible kinetic baseline when both are posed on the same concentration basis.

 So the practical near-term plan is: